parcelLab/js-plugin-utils/Readme.md

 ```

-# Diabling the default styles
+# Disabling the default styles
 These components are built to automatically pull the newest version of our prebuilt Style Sheets from our CDN.
 If you would like to omit these and build your own styles - you can disable the fetching by setting the param "disableDefaultStyles" to true.
 ⚠️  You will need to import your own styles at some point in your application flow.